EECS150/fpga_labs_fa21/lab4/spec/spec.md

   - Design a phase accumulator (PA)
 - Design an FSM
   - Use buttons to switch between states
-  - Use the FSM to control the sine wave
+  - Use the FSM to control the NCO using a RAM
   - Test the circuit on FPGA

 ## Part 1: Tunable Square Wave Generator